SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 .env File Creation and Variable Declaration
 -------------------------------------------

+*Please begin by making a copy of env.example and renaming it .env in your root project directory*

 *WHERE TO GET EACH VARIABLE and FORMAT NEEDED* (REQUIRED TO RUN LOCALLY, bare minimum)